cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 can offer.
 This implies choosing a particular storage class in a public cloud environment or fine-tuning the generated PVC through a PVC template in the CR's `storage` parameter.
+For better performance and finer control, you can also decide to host your cluster's Write-Ahead Log (WAL, also known as `pg_wal`) on a separate volume, preferably on different storage.
 The [`cnp-bench`](https://github.com/EnterpriseDB/cnp-bench) open source project can be used to benchmark both the storage and the database prior to production.